 Voice over Internet Protocol

 Better known as VoIP, this system was launched for the first time ever in New York in 1996 by the VocalTech company.
 Without any doubt, it is a modern technology that has been constantly evolving and improving in its more than two decades of existence.
 It is thus a fairly mature technology well adapted to modern life since this is a service that works with a strong and stable connection to the internet.
-VoIP is a highly innovative telephone system that has changed the telecommunication industry.
+Small business VoIP solutions is a highly innovative telephone system that has changed the telecommunication industry.

 When placing a phone call using a VoIP system, voice signals are transformed into data signals that travel over the internet to their destination in the form of data packets.
 These are sent and received when needed, that is to say, a constant connection is not necessary to be maintained during the time of the call.
 With a VoIP system, users can make calls using a traditional desk phone, as well as other devices such as smartphones, tablets, laptops and many more.